ambaradan/rocksmarker/README.md

 ## Installing the configuration

-When Neovim starts, with either method described above, it will begin the installation process managed by a *bootstrap* script that checked for the lack of the *rocks.nvim* plugin and proceeded to install it.
+When Neovim starts, with either method described earlier, it will begin the installation process managed by a *bootstrap* script that checked for the lack of the *rocks.nvim* plugin and proceeded to install it.
-The first step of the installation consists of just installing the *rocks.nvim* plugin manager at the end of which, if everything worked properly, you will be asked to press ENTER to continue.
+The first step of the installation consists of just installing the *rocks.nvim* plugin manager at the end of which, if everything worked properly, you will be asked to press enter to continue.
 The second step is to synchronize all the configured plugins, the synchronization installs the plugins in the shared files folder in the path `.local/share/nvim/rocks/lib/luarocks/rocks-5.1/`.

 ```text